cnboonhan/fullstack-demo/configuration/README.md

 ```
 # localhost should be able to run the following without error
 ansible all -m ping -i inventory.ini

+# Every account should be also able to run commands without sudo prompts.
+In /etc/sudoers :
+user ALL=(ALL) NOPASSWD: ALL
 ```

 ### Configuration